aahamoustafa/cf-OnlineStreamingService/README.md

 1. **Data Aggregation & Preparation:** SQL queries were used to extract and combine data from different tables.
 2. **Statistical Analysis:** Patterns and trends in revenue and rental durations were analyzed.
 3. **Geographic Insights:** Sales data was mapped to identify high-value regions.
-4. **Data Visualization:** Insights were presented using tools like Excel and Tableau for better stakeholder communication.
+4. **Data Visualization:** Insights were presented using Excel and Tableau for better stakeholder communication.

 ## ❓ Key Questions Addressed
 - Which movies contributed the most/least to revenue?